 Teachers like them, because they can teach the viola part or the violin part, without having to change instruments.

-One of the beauties of a five-string fiddle, is that, because it is non-traditional, I am not under the burden of using traditional woods, so I am free to experiment, and, as it turns out, there are other woods that work quite well: I have made them of domestic woods; Big Leaf Maple/Sitka Spruce, but I have also used Koa/Sitka Spruce, Myrtle/Port Orford Cedar, and all combinations worked quite well.
-I will soon try a five-string fiddle of Bubinga and Sitka Spruce, and am open to other experiments.
+One of the beauties of a five-string fiddle is that, because it is non-traditional, I am not under the burden of using traditional woods, so I am free to experiment, and, as it turns out, there are other woods that work quite well: I have made them of domestic woods; Big Leaf Maple/Sitka Spruce (or Englemann Spruce), but I have also used Koa/Sitka Spruce, Myrtle/Port Orford Cedar, and all these combinations worked quite well.
+I will soon try a five-string fiddle of Bubinga and Sitka Spruce and am open to other experiments.

-I am beginning to hear a call for Five String Violas as well.
-This would have the same range of pitch as a five-string fiddle, but the physical instrument will be whatever size of viola is preferred by the customer.
-Until I get an increased demand, these will likely remain as custom commissions, not just built on speculation, as I currently produce the five-string fiddles.
+I am beginning to hear a call for Five-String Violas as well.
+These have the same range of pitch as a five-string fiddle, but the physical instruments are whatever size viola is preferred by the customer.
+Though I have already built several sizes, until I get an increased demand, these will likely remain as custom commissions, not just built on speculation, such as how I currently produce the five-string fiddles.

-The practical difference, then, between a five-string fiddle and a five-string viola, would be that the (larger) five-string viola will usually have deeper, richer, louder tone, just because it has a larger resonating body, both of air and wood.
+The practical difference, then, between a five-string fiddle and a five-string viola, is that the (usually larger) five-string viola will usually have deeper, richer, louder tone, just because it has a larger resonating body, both of air and wood.
 But not everyone can comfortably play a larger instrument, so this is a matter of personal choice.

 Five-String Double Basses

 Five-string double basses are increasingly common, as people want the freedom to reach for lower bass notes, and not have to have a “B-Extension” added to their bass (which can also be done, of course, but it does add length to the bass scroll, and an additional source of fragility.)